jc65536/jc65536.github.io/scripts/readme.md

 ### `{with}`

-As the preprocessor parses the file, it keeps a dictionary of keys and associated text in order to make substitutions.
+As the preprocessor parses the file, it keeps a dictionary of keys and associated substitution texts.
 This directive parses substitutions until the corresponding `{endwith}` and adds the new entries to the dictionary.

 Substitutions are declared in the form